 What If I'm Traveling Alone?

-First, we do not have a Single Supplement Charge.
+First, we do not have an automatic Single Supplement Charge.
 For example, if you are a female and are willing to share a cabin with another female, you pay the standard Trip Cost.
 If it turns out that there isn't another single female on the trip, you get the cabin to yourself - again at the standard Trip Cost.
 Second, about half of our passengers are couples and half are singles.
-What is more important is that almost everyone has a common orientation - a serious interest in natural history.
+What is more important is that almost everyone has a common interest - a serious interest in natural history.
 Singles should not be concerned about being "left out."